-The main benefit of mulch comes from its ability to preserve soil moisture, but it also helps combat weed growth and improve soil health, as well as serving as a visually interesting addition to your Kennesaw lawn.
-Mulch also helps to protect your Kennesaw soil from the elements.
+The main benefit of mulch comes from its ability to preserve soil moisture, but it also helps combat weed growth and improve soil health, as well as serving as a visually interesting addition to your Marietta lawn.
+Mulch also helps to protect your Marietta soil from the elements.
 All told, mulch is really just a great way to keep your outdoor space looking great, and your soil chock full of nutrients.

 A lot of water can be lost due to evaporation, so mulch serves as a way to prevent this, while also being aesthetically pleasing.
 Mulch comes in many forms, so there’s bound to be one that suits your needs while also adding another interesting visual element to your outdoor area.

 Organic mulch types include peat moss, wood or bark chips, grass or straw, and pine needles.
 The man draw of organic mulch is that it helps your outdoor spaces by introducing nutrients into the soil.
 As the mulch decomposes, nutrients are released, giving the surrounding area extra help in its growth cycle.

 While this means your plants will receive more of a boost than with inorganic mulch, it also requires a bit more upkeep.
 Organic mulch is a great choice if you’re willing to spend a bit more time maintaining it, as well as if your soil is in need of a bit of extra nutrition.
 To emphasize the importance of healthy soil, we find it helpful to keep in mind that soil is a key element of how plants gain their nutrition, so if soil is lacking in the proper nutrients then it’s hard for your plants to really flourish.